Key Performance Indicators

 Proactively supervising probationers and parolees will enhance their successful re-entry in their community; increasing the number of successful discharges.
 Proactive supervision targets proven supervision methods that are known to decrease the likelihood of failure in the community or causing future harm through assessing risk to reoffend, employing motivational interviewing techniques and tailoring supervision strategies to address criminogenic needs (i.e., housing, treatment, criminal attitudes, pro-social activities, etc.).
 However, identifying available or limited community resources for probationers and parolees create significant challenges in areas such as housing, employment, substance abuse treatment, mental health counseling, etc.

 Offenders Returning to Incarceration Within 3 Years of Release

-The department will continue its efforts for successful prisoner reentry to reduce criminal recidivism and report new information accordingly.
+The department continues its efforts for successful prisoner re-entry in order to reduce criminal recidivism and will report new information accordingly.